Great Famine (Ireland): Landlords and tenants

-In 1843, the British Government considered that the land question in Ireland was the root or foundational cause of disaffection in the country.
-They established a Royal Commission, chaired by the Earl of Devon, to enquire into the laws regarding the occupation of land.
-Daniel O'Connell described this commission as "perfectly one-sided", being composed of landlords, with no tenant representation.
+In 1843, the British Government recognized that the land management system in Ireland was the foundational cause of disaffection in the country.
+The Prime Minister established a Royal Commission, chaired by the Earl of Devon (Devon Commission), to enquire into the laws regarding the occupation of land.
+Irish politician Daniel O'Connell described this commission as "perfectly one-sided", being composed of landlords with no tenant representation.